xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 ## Books
 There is no single textbook that will be used in this course.
 The students might find the following books to be useful.
-- **Ian Goodfellow, Yoshua Bengio, and Aaron Courville, "Deep learning", MIT Press, 2016.**
+- [Deep Learning](https://www.deeplearningbook.org/), I. Goodfellow, Y. Bengio and A. Courville, MIT Press, 2016.
-- Charu C. Aggarwal, "Neural Networks and Deep Learning: A Textbook", Springer, September 2018.
+- [Neural Networks and Deep Learning: A Textbook](http://www.charuaggarwal.net/neural.htm), C. Aggarwal, Springer, September 2018.
-- Simon O. Haykin, "Neural Networks and Learning Machines", Pearson Education, 3rd Edition, 2008.
+- [Dive into Deep Learning](https://d2l.ai/) -- an interactive online book, A. Zhang, Z. Lipton, M. Li and A. Smola from Amazon

 ## Grading Policy